marmor97/Visual-Analytics/README.md

 ``bash ./create_venv.sh``

-Under W2 you will find a src folder from where you can execute the script collocation.py.
-To move to this folder and run the script from the terminal type:
+Under W3 you will find a the script image_search.py.
+To run the script from the terminal type:

 ``python3 image_search.py``